lesbrarianism/blackjack/README.md

-# Blackjack by R. M. Ray, lesbrarianism@GitHub.com
+# Blackjack by R. M. Ray @ https://github.com/lesbrarianism

 This is a grad student project for Advanced Web Applications.
 Some code is original, some is modified or intermixed using source codes from:
 - https://www.thatsoftwaredude.com/content/6417/how-to-code-blackjack-using-javascript